-Welcome to part 7 of my year-long series where through the year I will share with you each element of the monthly packs available to our Sweet Life Planner Club members!
+Welcome to part 7 of my year-long series where through the year I will share with you each element of the monthly packs available to our Sweet Life Society members!

 Do you ever feel like you’re jumping from month to month hoping that you haven’t dropped the ball on anything too important, trusting that your phone or the mailman will remind you if you have a bill you haven’t paid?
 I’ve been there – and it can be oh so stressful!

 The months truly do fly by, and if we aren’t intentional about it, our finances and our schedules can very quickly get out of hand.
 Taking just 15 to 20 minutes before the new month begins to sit down and create an action plan can alleviate hours of worry and stress.

 I’m going to quickly address three areas where a little forethought can go a long way.